 Everyone wants heat relief on a hot summer day.
-For many, the first course of action is to switch on an air conditioner (AC).
-However using an AC unit as the primary means to cool your home has a steep price tag.
-It significantly affects both the environment and your pocketbook.
+Naturally, the first course of action for many is to switch on an air conditioner (AC).
+Although primarily using an AC unit to cool your home has a steep price tag.
+It negatively affects both the environment and your pocketbook.
 The good news is that a ceiling fan excels where an AC falls short!

 STEEP COST OF AC